-Any of the six "free froms" designated in the Ohio Administrative Code section 3745-1-04 are not being met to the extent practical and possible.
+Any of the five "free froms" (A, B, C, E, and F) designated in the Ohio Administrative Code section 3745-1-04 are not being met to the extent practical and possible.

 - ✓ The general surface water quality shall meet the criteria outlined in Ohio Administrative Code Section 3745-1-04 to the extent practical and possible.
-This section is summarized as:

-(A) Free from suspended solids or other substances that enter the waters as a result - of human activity and that will settle to form putrescent or otherwise objectionable sludge deposits, or that will adversely affect aquatic life; - (B) Free from floating debris, oil, scum and other floating materials entering the waters as a result of human activity in amounts sufficient to be unsightly or cause degradation; - (C) Free from materials entering the waters as a result of human activity producing color, odor or other conditions in such a degree as to create a nuisance; - (D) Free from substances entering the waters as a result of human activity in concentrations that are toxic or harmful to human, animal or aquatic life and/or are rapidly lethal in the mixing zone; - (E) Free from nutrients entering the waters as a result of human activity in concentrations that create nuisance growths of aquatic weeds and algae; - (F) Free from public health nuisances associated with raw or poorly treated sewage.
+This section is summarized as: - (A) Free from suspended solids or other substances that enter the waters as a result of human activity and that will settle to form putrescent or otherwise objectionable sludge deposits, or that will adversely affect aquatic life; - (B) Free from floating debris, oil, scum and other floating materials entering the waters as a result of human activity in amounts sufficient to be unsightly or cause degradation; - (C) Free from materials entering the waters as a result of human activity producing color, odor or other conditions in such a degree as to create a nuisance; - (E) Free from nutrients entering the waters as a result of human activity in concentrations that create nuisance growths of aquatic weeds and algae; - (F) Free from public health nuisances associated with raw or poorly treated sewage.